cisco-open/k8s-objectmatcher/README.md

 ### Motivation

 Here at Banzai Cloud we love [operators](https://github.com/banzaicloud?utf8=✓&q=operator&type=&language=).
-While writing some complex operators as the [Istio operator](https://github.com/banzaicloud/istio-operator), we encountered a huge amount of unnecessary Kubernetes object update.
+While writing some complex operators as the [Istio](https://github.com/banzaicloud/istio-operator) or [Kafka](https://github.com/banzaicloud/kafka-operator) operator, we encountered a huge amount of unnecessary Kubernetes object updates.
 Most of the operators out there are using `reflect.DeepEquals` to match the given object's `Spec`.
 Unfortunately, this solution is not perfect because every Kubernetes object is amended with different default values while submitted.
 This library aims to provide finer object matching capabilities to avoid unnecessary updates and more observability on the client side.

 ### Supported Objects